 Sun damage dries out the skin, causing dehydration which leads to an increase of dead skin cells in the surface layer.
 Common at-home treatments that will help reduce sun damage include exfoliation and moisturization.
 Exfoliation will reduce the outer layer of skin that often makes the skin appear uneven.
 Removing these dead skin cells will make your skin appear bright and smooth.
 To improve the texture of your skin and boost collagen levels, at-home and professional exfoliation treatments can reduce sun damage and act as an anti-aging treatment.
 Some exfoliating treatments will even reduce fine lines and wrinkles, helping to make you appear younger!

 Moisturizing will help rehydrate your skin and keep it healthy.
-For your best face moisturizer, schedule an appointment with one of Artisan Cosmetic Surgery’s skin care specialists.
+For your best face moisturizer, schedule an appointment with one of our skin care specialists.
 It is important to keep your skin well nourished so that it can be healthy and defend against UV rays.

 Professional Treatments for Sun Damaged Skin